 Sara Kate and Jason’s honeymoon consisted of a tour through the South that included New Orleans, Charleston, Savannah and Nashville.
 They are currently enjoying married life in Oklahoma City.
 Both admit their present doesn’t feel that different from their life together before they wed.
 They look forward to an adventure-filled “around the world” trip as well as simple, everyday life with one another that is equally enriching.

-Other Local Vendors: Gibson Events, Brett Heidebrecht Photography, Ambassador Hotel Oklahoma City, Autograph Collection
+Other Local Vendors: Gibson Events, J.J.
+Kelly Bridal Salon, Brett Heidebrecht Photography, Ambassador Hotel Oklahoma City, Autograph Collection